the-mold/leetcode/problem patterns.md

 Opposite direction.
 Example: find duplicates.

+# Binary search
+It requires a sorted array!!!
+Here you divide steps by 2 to achieve T:O(log n).

+# Breadth-first search
+Going through tree level-by-leve from top to bottom.
+Uses a queue.
+It is the best for searching the shortest path or reporting tree by levels.

+# Depth-first search
+You go deep in one route to explore all nodes before you explore other nodes.
+Uses a call stack(recursion).
+It is the best used for exploring all paths in the tree.

 # Dynamic problem
 Breaking down a complex problem into set of simpler underlying propblems AND reusing result of those undelying problems to solve the original problem.
 ## Approaches